Web Ref: 3159

 5. Table Tennis

-• Ground Floor: Living room (fireplace, Smart TV, CD) with doors to garden.
+• Ground Floor: Living room (fireplace, Smart TV) with doors to garden.
 Kitchen (oven, dishwasher) with door to garden.
 Secondary kitchen (microwave, dishwasher, wine cooler).
 Study with door to garden.
 Cloakroom (WC, washing machine).
 WiFi.
 Central heating (payable locally).

-• First floor: Dining room with door to terrace with stone steps to garden.
+• First Floor: Dining room with door to terrace (low stone wall) with stone steps to garden.
 Double bedroom (ceiling fan) with en suite bathroom (separate shower).
 Twin bedroom (ceiling fan).Shower room.

 • Annexe: Double/twin bedroom (ceiling fan) with en suite shower room.